jolo2486/genomic_utils/README.md

                         Path and name of the output file (optional).
   -rgb RGBFILE, --rgbFile RGBFILE
-                        Path and name of a .csv file with only three fields named r,g,b and values where the row number corresponds with the marker id.
+                        Path and name of a .csv file with only three fields named r,g,b and values where the row number corresponds with the marker id (optional).
+Leave out to read from stdin.
 ```

 ### Example Usage